qwertxzy/nozama-api/README.md

 **Response**

 - `200 OK` on success
-- `404 Not Found` if the item could not be found
 - `401 Unauthorized` if the session id could not be found
 - `400 Bad Request` if the session_id is too long